Every sentence must have a subject (noun) which is a person, place, thing, or idea.

 Subject-Verb Agreement Worksheet

-Underline the subjects in the following examples and label them as singular or plural.
+Underline the subjects in the following examples and label them as singular or plural.1.
+They went to the store.

 2. Jesse and Robert go to school.